ztessler/grassenv/README.md

 ## FYI ##

 * Hacky!
-No guarentees to set all environment variables properly, but works for me
+No guarantees to set all environment variables properly, but works for me
 * Forces sqlite3 database for vector maps
 * Leaves a mess behind in /tmp